Engineering-Research-and-Development/demeter-deh-dashboard/README.md

-DEH Dashboard represents the DEH front-end application, which will be used by end-users or DEMETER Stakeholders for resource creation or discovery.
-The DEH resources are represented by a set of entities such as Component, Device, Service, Dataset, Platform which can be added via the DEH Dashboard or web-based UI (User Interface).
+DEH Dashboard represents the DEH front-end application, which is used by end-users or DEMETER Stakeholders for resource creation, discovery and monitoring consumption.
+The DEH Resources are represented by a set of entities such as Component, Device, Service, Dataset, Platform which can be added via the DEH Dashboard or RRM APIs.
 DEH Dashboard functional module is in charge of User Interaction & Data Visualisation.
-It will allow users to log in to DEH, discover, register, and manage DEMETER Enablers.
+It will allow users to log in to DEH, discover, register, and manage DEMETER Enablers, alongside monitoring their consumption.